 Let's be perfectly Queer Podcast

-An Australian queer podcast hosted by a Transgender teacher and a Pansexual healthcare worker, dedicated to sharing diverse queer stories, offering insightful resources, and featuring interviews with experts on key LGBTQIA+ topics.
-Join us as we create an inclusive space for education, discussion, and community.
+An Australian queer podcast hosted by a Transgender teacher and a Pansexual healthcare worker, dedicated to sharing diverse queer stories, offering insightful resources, and featuring expert insights on key LGBTQIA+ topics.
+Our show is for queer listeners seeking community and connection, as well as allies and anyone curious about LGBTQIA+ experiences.
+Think of it as a laid-back conversation with friends—whether you’re on the couch, in the car, or tuning in from anywhere.

 Let's be perfectly Queer Podcast